ondrej1024/crelay/README.md

 ### MQTT client

 An integrated MQTT client is provided to control crelay via an MQTT broker.
 The client is disabled by default.
-To enable it define the MQTT broker settings in the related section of `crelay.conf`
+To enable it define the MQTT broker settings in the related section of `crelay.conf`.
+*Note: Apart from testing, never use a public MQTT broker, as this will enable **anyone** on the Internet to control your relay cards.*

 After successful connection to the specified broker, crelay will subscribe to the following topic:

-    /crelay/ctrl
+    /crelay/<crelay_custom_id>/ctrl

 Remote clients publish their request to this topic.
 The request format is the same as in the HTTP request.
-An empty request will trigger a status update to be published.
+An empty or invalid request will trigger a status update to be published.

 Status updates will be published on this topic:

-    /crelay/status
+    /crelay/<crelay_custom_id>/status

 A status update will be published after each request.
 The format is the same as in the HTTP API response.

+The `<crelay_custom_id>` part of the topics is a custom ID of your crelay instance which is needed to distinguish it from other instances if they are connected to the same broker.
+It must be specified in `crelay.conf`.

 <br>

 ### Installation from source